tohidabedini/tohidabedini.github.io/aboutme.md

   - I have studied in Urmia Shahid Beheshti High (NODET) school, National Organization for Development of Exceptional Talent

 * B.Sc. in Computer Engineering (2016 – 2020)
-  - I have got BSc degree in Computer Engineering from Iran University of Science and Technology under supervision of [Dr. Behrouz Minaei Bidgoli](http://minaei.iust.ac.ir/).
+  - I have got B.Sc. degree in Computer Engineering from Iran University of Science and Technology under the supervision of [Dr. Behrouz Minaei Bidgoli](http://minaei.iust.ac.ir/).

-* M.Sc. in Artificial Intelligence (2020 – 2022)
+* M.Sc. in Artificial Intelligence (2020 – 2023)
-  - I am continuing my education as a master student in Artificial Intelligence at Iran University of Science and Technology from Fall 2020 under supervision of [Dr. Mohammad Reza Jahed Motlagh](http://ce.iust.ac.ir/content/1484/%D8%AF%DA%A9%D8%AA%D8%B1-%D8%AC%D8%A7%D9%87%D8%AF%D9%85%D8%B7%D9%84%D9%82).
+  - I have got M.Sc. degree in Artificial Intelligence from Iran University of Science and Technology under the supervision of [Dr. Mohammad Reza Jahed Motlagh](http://ce.iust.ac.ir/content/1484/%D8%AF%DA%A9%D8%AA%D8%B1-%D8%AC%D8%A7%D9%87%D8%AF%D9%85%D8%B7%D9%84%D9%82) and the advisory of [Dr. Reza Entezari-Maleki](http://webpages.iust.ac.ir/entezari/).

 #### TA experience